gruns/furl/API.md

 scheme://username:password@host:port/path?query#fragment
 ```

  * __scheme__ is the scheme string (all lowercase) or None.
-A value of None
+None means no
-   means no scheme.
+   scheme.
 An empty string means a protocol relative URL.
  * __username__ is the username string for authentication.
  * __password__ is the password string for authentication with __username__.
  * __host__ is the domain name, IPv4, or IPv6 address as a string.
 Domain names